bluenex/bluenex.github.io/README.md

 ## Note

 Tags and years for blog's navigation are generated on running a development server (`npm run predev`) as `/public/static-data.json`.
 So make sure to run either `npm run dev` or `npm run predev` when adding a new post (with new tag or year).
+This will be changed to use `getInitialProps` soon.